modernxmpp/modernxmpp/docs/client-guidelines.md

 # Client design guidelines

-This document lays out a set of guidelines for Modern XMPP clients.
-For contributions, please open an issue or pull request at Github for discussion.
+This document lays out a set of guidelines for designing Modern XMPP clients.
+For contributions, please [open an issue or pull request](https://github.com/modernxmpp/modernxmpp) at Github for discussion.

 ## Registration